-Businesses in a Rural Settlement could qualify for Mandatory or Discretionary Rural Rate Relief on their Non Domestic Rates bill.
+Businesses in a pdf Rural Settlement (6 KB) could qualify for Mandatory or Discretionary Rural Rate Relief on their Non Domestic Rates bill.
 A Rural Settlement is a defined area with a population of less than 3000.

 To qualify for Mandatory Relief, the business premises must be the only Post Office, general store, public house or petrol filling station in the rural settlement.
 Food shops may also qualify for relief and do not need to be the only food shop in the rural settlement.

 In addition to Mandatory Relief for those businesses mentioned above, we are able to grant Discretionary Relief.
 Other types of businesses in a rural settlement may also qualify for just the Discretionary Relief.

 In all cases, the business must be used for purposes which are of benefit to the local community.
 A list of the areas that are designated Rural Settlements is available on our website or at our shops at Malvern, Tenbury Wells and Upton.

 Mandatory Rural Rate Relief: To qualify for 100% Mandatory Rural Rate Relief, your business premises must:

 1. Be within the boundaries of a qualifying rural settlement.

 2. Have a rateable value of not more than £8,500 in the case of a Post Office, general store or food shop.

 3. Have a rateable value of not more than £12,500 in the case of a public house or petrol filling station.

 4. Be used in whole or in part, as a general store, Post Office or both, or as a public house, food shop or petrol filling station.